freenas/freenas-docs/userguide/system.rst

 This screen also shows which software branch, or *train*, is being tracked for updates.
 These trains are available:

-* **FreeNAS-11-Nightlies:** **do not use this train in production**.
-  It represents the experimental branch for the future 11 version and is meant only for bleeding edge testers and developers.
+**For Production Use**

+* **FreeNAS-9.10-STABLE** (Recommended)

+  After testing, new fixes and features are added to this train.
+  Selecting this train and applying any pending updates is recommended.

+**For Pre-Production Testing**

+* **FreeNAS-11-STABLE**

-* **FreeNAS-11-STABLE**: the train upon which upcoming 11-RELEASE and
-  Release Candidates (RCs) are based.
+  The train upon which upcoming 11-RELEASE and Release Candidates (RCs) are based.
 Until 11 is released, only use this train for testing.

+* **FreeNAS-11-Nightlies**

+  **Do not use this train in production**.
+It is the experimental branch for the future 11 version and is meant only for bleeding edge testers and developers.

+**Legacy Versions**

+* **FreeNAS-9.3-STABLE**

+  Maintenance-only updates to the older version of %brand%.
+Upgrading to FreeNAS-9.10-STABLE is recommended to ensure that the system receives bug fixes and new features.

+**Obsolete Versions**

+* **FreeNAS-9.10-Nightlies**

-* **FreeNAS-9.10-Nightlies:** as of May 5, 2017, this train has been
+  As of May 5, 2017, this train has been replaced by the FreeNAS-11-Nightlies train.
-  abandoned.
 Please switch to the FreeNAS-11-Nightlies train for active support.

-* **FreeNAS-9.10-STABLE:**  this is the
-  **recommended train for production use**.
-After new fixes and features have been tested, they are added to this train.
-It is recommended to follow this train and to apply any of its pending updates.

-* **FreeNAS-9.3-STABLE:** this is the maintenance-only mode for an older version of %brand%.
-It is recommended to upgrade to *FreeNAS-9.10-STABLE* to ensure that the system receives bug fixes and new features.

 To change the train, use the drop-down menu to make a different selection.